Learning from COVID-19 for more resilient health systems and improved care

 IDF Europe’s COVID-19 activities aim to:

-Support people living with diabetes through resources, information exchange, and advocacy work during and after the crisis.
+- Support PwD through resources, information exchange, and advocacy work during and after the crisis.